Key Takeaways

 From the definition of the two employees, the difference between a CFO and a controller may not be clear.

-To sum up, we can say that as for the controller, his tasks are limited to management and reporting only, while the CFO has to take care of financing and fundraising in any organization.
+To sum up, we can say that the controller, his tasks are limited to management and reporting only, while the CFO has to take care of financing and fundraising in any organization.

 For a deeper insight into controller vs CFO, let’s have a look at the section that describes when you need to hire a controller and when a CFO.